Eelsie/Business-Analytics/Consumer Behavior Analysis/README.md

 | Behavioral |    Purchasing, consumption or usage behaviour. (e.g. Needs-based, benefit-sought, usage occasion, purchase frequency, customer loyalty, buyer readiness).           |   Tech-savvy (aka tech-heads); Heavy users, Enthusiasts; Early adopters, Opinion Leaders, Luxury-seekers, Price-conscious, Quality-conscious, Time-poor    |
 | Contextual and situational |      The same consumer changes in their attractiveness to marketers based on context and situation.
 This is particularly used in digital targeting via programmatic bidding approaches         |   Actively shopping, just entering into a life change event, being physically in a certain location or at a particular retailer which is known from GPS data via smartphones.    |

+**Benefits of Market Segmentation**
+Market Segmentation helps the marketers personalize their marketing campaigns.
+Segmenting the customers into target groups helps the marketers to be more efficient with investments.Grouping similar consumers together allows marketers to target specific audiences in a cost effective manner.Market segmentation also reduces the risk of an unsuccessful or ineffective marketing campaign.When marketers divide a market based on key characteristics and personalize their strategies based on that information, there is a much higher chance of success than if they were to create a generic campaign and try to implement it across all segments.

 **Segmenting Market using Algorithms**

+Consumer can be segmented statistically and using various machine learning algorithms, for instance clustering.
+Clustering is a unsupervised machine learning algorithm(if you are not aware of machine learning algorithms or want to brush up click here).